jmigpin/editor/README.md

 ### Features

-- Auto indentation of wrapped lines.
+- Auto-indentation of wrapped lines.
 - No code coloring (except comments).
 - Many TextArea utilities: undo/redo, replace, comment, ...
 - Start external processes from the toolbar with a click, capturing the output to a row.